turtle89431/deskapp/readme.md

 # to dist - use
 [winrar](www.rarlabs.com)
 1. build app
-2. open dist with 7zip or winrar
+2. open dist.exe with winrar
 3. replace and overite the resources folder with ./build/resources
-4. close winrar or 7zip
+4. close winrar